 - Add them in 2 parts, alternating with the sour cream in 1 part.
 That means you start and end with the dry ingredients.

 - Mix and integrate it well, but don't beat much at this point.
-After adding the flour cake batter should not be beaten too much as it will develop gluten and toughen the baked cake.
+After adding the flour cake batter should be beaten *just* until fully incorporated but no more.

-- Add the fresh, cut strawberries and mix them with a spatula.
+- Add the fresh strawberry pieces and integrate them with a spatula.
 Just a few strokes trying not to crush them much, or at all.

-- Put the batter in the prepared pan and smooth the top.
+- Put the thick batter in the prepared pan and smooth the top.

-- Bake for about 45 minutes, until it rises, the top cracks and a tester inserted in the middle comes out clean.
-Pound cakes are dense so make sure it's fully baked.
-If the top is browning too quickly but the middle is not done, cover it loosely with a piece of aluminum paper and continue to bake.
+- Bake for about 45 minutes, until it rises, the top cracks, and a cake tester or toothpick inserted in the middle comes out clean.
+Pound cakes are dense, so make sure it's fully baked.
+If the top is browning too quickly, but the middle is not done, cover it loosely with a piece of foil and continue to bake.

 - Cool on a wire rack and remove carefully from the pan, removing the strip of paper.